intermezzOS/book/src/running-in-qemu.md

 wrong.
 Double check that you followed the examples _exactly_.
 Maybe you missed something, or made a mistake while copying things down.

-Note all of this other stuff behind the Hello World message: This part may look different, based on your version of grub, and also since we didn’t clear the screen, everything from GRUB just stays as it is.
+Note all of this other stuff behind the Hello World message: this part may look different, based on your version of GRUB, and also since we didn’t clear the screen, everything from GRUB just stays as it is.
 We’ll write a function to do that eventually...

 Let’s talk about this command before we move on: